 - Develop suitable tactics

-- Come up with a thought-out content
+- Come up with well-planned content

 - Monitor and analyze the results